GoogleContainerTools/skaffold/docs/community/small-prs.md

 ## Breaking down Pull Requests

-### Feature development.
+### Feature development
 Adding a new command or skaffold config results in large number of changes due to all the boilerplate code required for adding a new command, generating docs etc.

 It makes sense to break down these changes into 2 categories:
+1. "Invisible changes": Incremental, small code changes
+     1. refactoring: either keep the functionality the same but refactoring the design or
-1. Incremental code changes which are not accessed by control flow.
+     1. partial implementations: unit tested, new behavior, that is not yet accessible by the main control flow.
-2. User affecting changes like
+2. "Visible changes": User affecting changes, for example
    1. Adding a new command which exercises the above code changes
    1. Adding config change and generating docs.